Convex-Dev/design/papers/convex-whitepaper.md

 * **Energy wastage** - The use of "Proof of Work" consensus algorithms has resulted in vast and wasteful energy consumption.
 This is particularly apparent in the Bitcoin and Ethereum 1.0 networks, which rely on vast amounts of computing power dedicated to hashing.
 * **Front-Running** is a particularly important problem in decentralised finance, where it is possible to steal value from others by quickly inserting a transaction before that of another user, and is exacerbated by the problem of long block times
-* **Cross chain integration** presents a particular problem where different decentralised platforms provide different specialised capabilities, but need to be integrated to form a combined solution.
+* **Cross chain integration** presents a particular problem where different decentralised platforms provide different specialised capabilities but need to be integrated to form a combined solution.
 The problems of maintaining consensus, security, reliability etc. are magnified in such situations.
 * **Latency** - The time taken for most blockchains to confirm final consensus is frequently too long to offer a positive user experience.
 This inability to provide quick confirmation and feedback is a significant barrier to mainstream user adoption of decentralised applications.
 * **Upgradability** - Both networks themselves, and the specific implementations of smart contracts, are difficult to upgrade, in some cases requiring a "hard fork" of the network.
 * **State Growth** - Decentralised databases have an issue with *state growth*, defined as the increasing requirement for peers to store information that accumulates over time.
-Because on-chain data must be retained, potentially indefinitely (in order to satisfy future on-chain queries or smart contract operation), this imposes increasing economic costs on Peer operators.
+Because on-chain data must be retained, potentially indefinitely (to satisfy future on-chain queries or smart contract operation), this imposes increasing economic costs on Peer operators.
 The economic costs of this often do not fall on those responsible for creating new state - leading to an instance of "the tragedy of the commons".
 Over time, this may make it impossible for normal machines to run a node, effectively halting decentralisation.

 Convex presents a solution to these challenges, and as such we believe it allows a significant evolution "Beyond Blockchain" to deliver the Internet of Value.
 The remainder of this White Paper explains how we achieve this.